scroll-tech/mpt-circuit/spec/mpt-proof.md

 + finally, we must constraint a proof must end its layout with `Empty` or `Leaf` node.
 We just assign `OldHashType` as the `ctrl_type` column in controlling part.
 For `op_type` is 1 or 3 (the two BMPT proof for two tries), the value of `op_type` can be change only when `ctrl_type` is `Empty` or `Leaf`

-To provide the transition, i.e. the relationship between two BMPT path is correct, we constraint the two node type in the same layer, that is, `OldHashType` and `NewHashType` has to be one of the following pairs (Notice the reversed of one pair is also valid):
+To prove the transition, i.e. the relationship between two BMPT paths is correct, we constraint the two node type in the same layer, that is, `OldHashType` and `NewHashType` has to be one of the following pairs (Notice the reversed of one pair is also valid):

 >    * `Start` - `Start`
 >    * `Leaf` - `Leaf`